mumairk/Flicks_Basic/README.md

 The following **additional** features are implemented:

 - [X] Customized appearance of tab bar.
-- [X] Implemented search bar inside navigation bar
+- [X] Implemented search bar inside navigation bar, including shadow styling on the DetailsViewController
+- [X] Programmatically implemented styling to the nav bar
+- [X] Modified code to facilitate smooth transition betweetn tableview and collectionview, within the appropriate endpoints
+- [X] Added feature to save a movie as a favorite
+- [X] Added endpoint for upcoming movies and implemented in the tab bar controller
+- [X] Added tab bar icon for the movies saved as favorites

 Please list two areas of the assignment you'd like to **discuss further with your peers** during the next class (examples include better ways to implement something, how to extend your app in certain ways, etc):

-1. Implementing launch screen and app icons
-2.
+1. Modify the app to create a Movie struct or class, and use this to populate the different view controllers
+2. Introduce to persistence for saving the movies and accessing them after restarting

 ## Video Walkthrough